• Skip to primary navigation

 These nutrients have been linked to health benefits, including improved digestion, stronger immunity, and lower cancer risk.

 • Key Characteristics: Mango is a juicy and aromatic tropical fruit with a sweet, tropical flavor.
-It offers a delightful alternative to passion fruit, adding a burst of fruity goodness.
+It offers a nice alternative to passion fruit, adding a pop of fruity goodness.

 • Proper Ratio: Use an equal amount of mango puree or juice as a substitute for passion fruit.
 Adjust the quantity based on personal preference and desired level of mango flavor.